Connor-Tluck/Job_Tracker_LaunchDarkly/PROJECT_DETAILS.md

 The landing pages serve as marketing and feature demonstration pages, showcasing the application's capabilities.
 These pages include feature highlights for job tracking, company prep documents, and analytics, as well as a support chatbot that demonstrates LaunchDarkly AI Configs integration.

-The support chatbot (`/landing/support-bot`) is controlled by the `show-premium-feature-demo` flag, demonstrating how premium features can be gated behind feature flags and targeting rules.
+The support chatbot (`/landing/support-bot`) is controlled by the `show-chatbot` flag, demonstrating how premium features can be gated behind feature flags and targeting rules.
 When accessed by a Free User, the page returns 404, while Premium and Beta Tester users can access the chatbot.

 ---